The FEH Methods

 The FFC can be estimated in WINFAP for ungauged or gauged sites using the FEH statistical method.
 The estimation process consists of:

 - The final FFC is calculated by multiplying the growth curve by the QMED

 WINFAP utilises catchment descriptors for a Site of Interest (whether gauged or ungauged) and maximises the use of gauged data to estimate the FFC.
 Catchment descriptors are available from the FEH Web Service, and the NRFA Peak Flow dataset provides data for over 900 gauging stations.

 A number of methods can be used for both estimation of QMED and the growth curve.
 Most sites that require flood estimates are ungauged, and therefore observed data is not available.
-For ungauged sites, the pooling method is used to estimate the growth curve with the catchment descriptors with donor adjustment method usually the preferred method for QMED estimation.
+For ungauged sites, the pooling method is used to estimate the growth curve.
+For QMED, the catchment descriptors with donor adjustment method is usually the preferred method.
 Even where observed data is available, records are often not long enough to estimate peak flows associated with return periods of interest with confidence, therefore the Enhanced Single Site (ESS) method is often used.

 Catchment descriptors, which represent the physical attributes of a catchment, are an integral part of the process of estimating the QMED and the growth curve.
 These include catchment area, SAAR6190 (standardised average annual rainfall for the period 1961 to 1990) and BFIHOST19 (baseflow index estimated using HOST descriptors), which have been found to influence the size and variability of peak flows within a catchment.
 More details on catchment descriptors can be found from the FEH Web Service and our online tutorials.